Natural Gas Safety Facts

 Yes.
-Natural gas is typically the most cost-efficient and most desired energy source for home and businesses owners.
+Natural gas is typically the most cost-efficient and most desired energy source for home and business owners.
 Natural gas will generally cost about 50-70% less than propane, up to 50% less than electric, and around 30-50% less than oil.
 Also new gas furnaces add value to your property due to their high efficiency rate.

 Along with being the most cost-effective fuel source for consumers, natural gas is also very clean, more versatile, and has less risk of being disrupted in bad weather.
 Gas is almost entirely produced within the United States.
 Using gas reduces our country’s dependence on foreign oil.
 Gas is also very environmentally friendly with minimal emission gases when consumed.

 All utilities buy gas on the market based on NYMEX pricing.
-During its 10 year history, Knox has been very competitive with other gas utilities and in fact has often had a better price than the big utilities.
+During its 10-year history, Knox has been very competitive with other gas utilities and, in fact, has often had a better price than the big utilities.

 As a non-profit co-op, Knox must balance its expenses with its revenues.
 If Knox does not receive payment from one of its members, it must spread these costs to its other good paying members.
 Throughout the years, the Knox Board has decided the fairest policy is to minimize these costs to good paying members.
 This can only be done by terminating service to those who do not pay.

 Yes, Knox will accept payment from these agencies and/or other assistance programs.